-Request for non-hunting assistant permits must be submitted with hunters' application.
+Request for non-hunting assistant permits must be indicated on the hunters' application.

-There will not be a lottery drawing for hunting at Wallops Island National Wildlife Refuge.
+There is no lottery drawing for hunting at Wallops Island National Wildlife Refuge.
 Permits are issued via email upon receipt of a complete and valid application as well as the $25.00 application and permit fees.

 For specific Virginia state hunting regulations and licenses information please visit the Virginia Department of Game & Inland Fisheries.

-For questions concerning hunt regulations please refer to the brochure or contact the Chincoteague National Wildlife Refuge at FW5_ChincoHunt@fws.gov or 757-336-6122 x2324.
+For questions concerning hunt regulations please refer to the brochure or contact the Chincoteague National Wildlife Refuge at FW5_ChincoHunt@fws.gov or 757-336-6122 x2302.

 Follow Us Online

 The modern-day descendants of those domestic horses are wild and have adapted to their environment.
 Prior to the refuge's establishment in 1943, the Chincoteague Volunteer Fire Company purchased the ponies and continues ownership to this day.
 The Firemen are allowed to graze up to 150 ponies on refuge land through a Special Use Permit from the United States Fish and Wildlife Service.